gaolongsen/MuJoCo_Cook_Install/README.md

 pip install "cython<3"
 ```

-(**PS:** above command you don't have to do if you run the following example test without any error happened.
+(**PS** above command you don't have to do if you run the following example test without any error happened.
 But based on our test, you probably need to downgrade the *cython* to avoid any potential problem.)

 ```shell
 cd examples